 “Free” and “SAP” are two words not often mentioned in the same breath.

-But in an attempt to help customers deliver more successful SAP projects and deliver on promised ROI around software they've already implemented, SAP is expanding and bolstering its value engineering services, something
+But in an attempt to help customers deliver more successful SAP projects and deliver on promised ROI around software they've already implemented, SAP is expanding and bolstering its value engineering services, something that used to be offered to only the largest and most strategic customers.

 These services include both free on-site consulting and sessions known as Value Academies – two-day-long seminars in which senior SAP employees give half a dozen customers advice on IT project strategy.